THE STAFF AT ALL SAINTS PRE-SCHOOL

 All Saints Pre-School is run by a VOLUNTARY PARENT COMMITTEE which is elected at the beginning of each academic year at the Annual General Meeting.

-Secretary: Lynsay Dibley
+Chair person: Lynsay Dibley

 Treasurer: Helen Buck